You are leaving Lundbeck.com/US

 Migraine

-Understanding Migraine
+Understanding migraine

 Migraine overview

-Symptoms of Migraine
+Symptoms of migraine

 • Migraine without aura – a moderate-to-severe, throbbing headache, typically on one side of the head (and normally towards the front), that lasts for at least a few hours, and possibly up to three days.1 The headache may be made worse by normal activity such as walking or climbing stairs.1 A person with a migraine attack may feel nauseous, and may be extremely sensitive to light and sound.1

-• Migraine with aura – a headache together with a series of fully reversible visual, sensory or other symptoms, such as flashes of light, zig-zag patterns, or blind spots.1,3 Alternatively, the headache may be accompanied by feeling pins and needles, tingling, or numbness in a hand, an arm or the face.1,3 Less commonly, aura is associated with difficulty in speaking.1 Aura symptoms can last from 5 minutes to an hour, and usually start before the headache.1
+• Migraine with aura – a headache together with a series of fully reversible visual, sensory or other symptoms, such as flashes of light, zig-zag patterns, or blind spots.1,3 Alternatively, the headache may be accompanied by a feeling of pins and needles, tingling, or numbness in a hand, an arm or the face.1,3 Less commonly, aura is associated with difficulty in speaking.1 Aura symptoms can last from 5 minutes to an hour, and usually start before the headache.1

 People with very frequent migraine attacks, with headaches on 15 or more days per month and migraine characteristics on at least 8 of those days, are said to have chronic migraine.1